syncthing/syncthing/README.md

 This is the `syncthing` project.
 The following are the project goals:

- 1. Define a protocol for synchronization of a file repository between a number of collaborating nodes.
+ 1. Define a protocol for synchronization of a file folder between a number of collaborating devices.
 The protocol should be well defined, unambiguous, easily understood, free to use, efficient, secure and language neutral.
 This is the [Block Exchange Protocol](https://github.com/syncthing/syncthing/blob/master/protocol/PROTOCOL.md).